Your Plum Profile

 - Dig deeper into the specific competencies and behaviors within a Talent.
 Sometimes people disagree with where a Talent is ranked, but when they see a deeper explanation of what the Talent entails, they can understand why it was given a certain ranking.

 - Ask yourself whether you naturally gravitate towards the Talent or behavior, or if you have to consciously work at it.
-As discussed before, you may not naturally exhibit that Talent, but have developed strategies to overcome it or put deliberate effort into making sure you demonstrate that Talent.
+You may not naturally exhibit that Talent, but have developed strategies to overcome it or put deliberate effort into making sure you demonstrate that Talent.

 - It can also be helpful to have a discussion about this with others that you trust, such as friends, family, colleagues, mentors, managers, and/or coaches.
 The Plum Profile is only one input from a number of different possible avenues for feedback, and it should be taken into consideration among all other feedback sources.